Kotti/Kotti/docs/first_steps/installation.rst

   wget https://github.com/Pylons/Kotti/raw/master/app.ini

-Run Kotti using this default app configuration:
+To run Kotti using this example configuration file:

 .. code-block:: bash

   bin/pserve app.ini

-The bin/pserve command will run Waitress as the default development server.
-You will see console output giving the local URL to view the site.
+This command runs Waitress, Pyramid's WSGI server, which Kotti uses as a default server.
+You will see console output giving the local URL to view the site in a browser.

+As you learn more, install other servers, with WSGI enabled, as needed.
+For instance, for Apache, you may install the optional mod_wsgi module, or for Nginx, you may use choose to use uWSGI.
+See the Pyramid documentation for a variety of server and server configuration options.

+The pserve command above uses SQLite as the default database.
+On first run, Kotti will create a SQLite database called Kotti.db in your mysite directory.

+Kotti includes support for PostgreSQL, MySQL and SQLite (tested regularly), and `other SQL databases`_.
+The default use of SQLite makes initial development easy.
+Although SQLite may prove to be adequate for some deployments, Kotti is flexible for installation of your choice of database during development or at deployment.

 .. _other SQL databases: http://www.sqlalchemy.org/docs/core/engines.html#supported-databases
-.. _variety of web servers: http://wsgi.org/wsgi/Servers
 .. _virtualenv: http://pypi.python.org/pypi/virtualenv
 .. _Paste Deploy: http://pythonpaste.org/deploy/#the-config-file